-All steps were conducted at 4°C. Twenty-five μl of packed Anti-flag M2 affinity gel resin (Sigma) was added to each siliconized centrifuge tube and pre-washed 3 times with TBS and 2 times with 100 mM glycine HCl (100mM glycine, water, pH = 3.5).
-Resins were next washed 3 times with Wash Buffer + NaCl (50mM Tris-HCl, 100mM NaCl, 1% glycerol, 50mM Na Fluoride, water, pH = 7.4) + TX-100 (0.1% Triton X-100).
-Equal amounts of recombinant flag-tagged ER were added to the resin column and rotated on an end-over-end rotator for 1 hour.
-The resins with immobilized ER were washed 3 times with Wash Buffer + NaCl.
-Equal amounts of pooled hypothalamic, or hippocampal, whole cell extracts were added to the immobilized ER-flag and incubated on a rotator for 1 hour.
-The resins were washed 3 times with Wash Buffer + NaCl to eliminate non-specific binding, and then samples were eluted with 2% SDS sample buffer as described above and stored at -80°C.
+All steps were conducted at 4 C. Twenty-five microliters of packed anti-Flag M2 affinity gel resin (Sigma) was added to each siliconized centrifuge tube and prewashed three times with Tris-buffered saline and two times with 100 mм glycine HCl [100 mм glycine, water (рН 3.5)].
+Resins were next washed three times with wash buffer + NaCl [50 mm Tris-HCl, 100 mm NaCl, 1% glycerol, 50 mm Na fluoride, water (pH = [7.4] + 0.1% Triton X-100.
+Equal amounts of recombinant Flag-tagged ER were added to the resin column and rotated on an end-over-end rotator for 1 h.
+The resins with immobilized ER were washed three times with wash buffer + NaCl.
+Equal amounts of pooled hypothalamic, or hippocampal, whole-cell extracts were added to the immobilized ER-Flag and incubated on a rotator for 1 h.
+The resins were washed three times with wash buffer + NaCl to eliminate nonspecific binding, and then samples were eluted with 2% sodium dodecyl sulfate sample buffer as described above and stored at -80 C.

 Samples were analyzed by Western blot, as described above, for detection of SRC-1 interactions with ER.
-After probing for SRC-1, membranes were stripped and re-probed for flag-tagged ER α and ER β using a mouse monoclonal antibody generated against the flagtag (0.25 μg/ml, anti-Flag M2, Sigma) and a horseradish peroxidase linked sheep anti-mouse secondary antibody (1:80,000 dilution, Amersham Biosciences).
+After probing for SRC-1, membranes were stripped and reprobed for Flag-tagged $\text{ER}\alpha$ and ER $\beta$ using a mouse monoclonal antibody generated against the Flag tag (0.25 μg/ml, anti-Flag M2; Sigma) and a horseradish peroxidaselinked sheep antimouse secondary antibody (1:80,000 dilution; Amersham Biosciences).

-Mass Spectrometry
+Mass spectrometry

-Rat hypothalamic extracts (approximately 40 mg of tissue per condition) were exposed to immobilized $ER\alpha$ in the presence of 200 nM estradiol or no ligand.
-Eluted samples were resolved in adjacent lanes by SDS-PAGE and the region of the gel corresponding to SRC-1 was excised, digested with trypsin and desalted as described previously (69, 70).
-The peptide mixture was injected onto a C18 trap and then separated on a nano-HPLC reversed phase column (PicoFrrtTM, 75 μm x 10 cm; tip ID 15 μm) with a linear gradient of 0-50 % mobile phase B (0.1 % formic acid-90 % acetonitrile) in mobile phase A (0.1 % formic acid) over 120 min at 200 LC-MS/MS nl/min. experiments were performed with a LTQ linear ion trap mass spectrometer (ThermoFinnigan, San Jose, CA) equipped with a nanospray source; the mass spectrometer was coupled on-line to а ProteomX® nano-HPLC system (ThermoFinnigan, San Jose, CA).
+Rat hypothalamic extracts (approximately 40 mg of tissue per condition) were exposed to immobilized ER $\alpha$ in the presence of 200 nm estradiol or no ligand.
+Eluted samples were resolved in adjacent lanes by SDS-PAGE, and the region of the gel corresponding to SRC-1 was excised, digested with trypsin, and desalted as described previously (69, 70).
+The peptide mixture was injected onto a C18 trap and then separated on a reversed phase nano-HPLC column (PicoFrrtTM, 75 $\mu$ m $\times$ 10 cm; tip inner diameter 15 $\mu$ m) with a linear gradient of 0-50% mobile phase B (0.1% formic acid-90% acetonitrile) in mobile phase A (0.1% formic acid) over 120 min at 200 nl/min.
+Liquid chromatography and tandem mass spectrometry experiments were performed with an LTQ linear ion trap mass spectrometer (ThermoFinnigan, San Jose, CA) equipped with a nanospray source; the mass spectrometer was coupled on-line to a ProteomX nano-HPLC system (ThermoFinnigan).
 The mass spectrometer was operated in the data-dependent mode using Xcalibur software.
-The most intense seven ions in each MS survey scan were automatically selected for MS/MS. This approach allows the detection of individual proteins in the nanogram range and has been used to identify proteins in complexes using immunoaffinity purification as well as low abundance transcription factors such as RelA/p65 NFkB (69, 70).
-The acquired MS/MS spectra were searched with SEQUEST algorithm from the SWISSPROT Protein Database on the Bioworks 3.2 platform (ThermoFinnigan, San Jose, CA).
+The most intense seven ions in each MS survey scan were automatically selected for tandem mass spectrometry.
+This approach allows the detection of individual proteins in the nanogram range and has been used to identify proteins in complexes using immunoaffinity purification as well as low abundance transcription factors such as RelA/p65 nuclear factor-κB (69, 70).
+The acquired tandem mass spectrometry spectra were searched with SEQUEST algorithm from the SWISSPROT Protein Database on the Bioworks 3.2 platform (ThermoFinnigan).